 sweats, cough, chest pain, or coughing up blood.

-Screening for Tuberculosis is available through a special skin test procedure.
+Screening for Tuberculosis is available through a simple blood draw.
 Medication for treatment of Tuberculosis

 can be provided free from the North Dakota Department of Health.